Associate Professor, Undergraduate Advisor

 - Ph.D.
 Simon Fraser University

-My research explores ways in which social activism can lead to comprehensive development outcomes.
-I focus on global health inequity, and the role of activism in bringing about improved provision of health care in resource-poor settings.
+My research explores global health inequity, and the role of activism in bringing about improved provision of health care in resource-poor settings.
 Beyond community-based health advocacy I examine how medical education acts as a determinant of global health inequity, particularly with regards to Cuban Medical Internationalism.
 It is well known that while many diseases favour the poor, the ability to treat, and to prevent, illness tends to favour the affluent.
 The methods and practices we use in International Development Studies build understanding as to how we can work towards better health for all.

-I also explore the role of sport for development, with special attention to Cuba, and how this facilitates comprehensive development as well as organized forms of resistance.
+I also explore the role of sport for development and South-South cooperation, with special attention to Cuba, and how this facilitates comprehensive development.

 At the moment I am currently working on the following projects: